2019 Seattle Mariners season

 The 2019 Seattle Mariners season was the 43rd season in franchise history.
-The Mariners played their twentieth full season and twenty-first overall at T-Mobile Park, their home ballpark.
+The Mariners played their twentieth full season and twenty-first overall at newly renamed T-Mobile Park, their home ballpark.
 The Mariners entered the season with the longest active playoff drought in the four major North American professional sports and again failed to make their first postseason appearance since 2001.
 The Mariners started the season with a 13–2 record, their best start in franchise history.
-However, they went 55–92 after their great start, finishing last in the AL West for the first time since 2012 and falling out of the playoffs once again.
+However, they went 55–92 after their great start, finishing last in the American League West for the first time since 2012 and falling out of the playoffs once again.

 With the Washington Nationals winning the World Series during the 2019 postseason, the Mariners now hold the dubious distinction of being the only MLB franchise to have never played in the World Series.
+The Mariners also set a then-MLB record by using 69 different players during the regular season, which would stand for five years before being broken by the Miami Marlins in 2024, tied by the Baltimore Orioles in 2025, and broken by the Atlanta Braves in the same year.

 Ichiro Suzuki played his final MLB game in the second game of the season.